rorymcstay/car/feed/README.md

 <!--TODO formalise mounting of docker compose keys: https://docs.docker.com/compose/compose-file/#variable-substitution->
 <!--TODO market details object in constructor for market-->
 <!--TODO simplify market constructor-->

+## Delivery mechanism

+## Request mechanism
+You have to ask it for data items.
+It checks the cache A request module which accepts requests and forwards it to server